seatedro/v3/content/posts/asteroids-zig-raylib.md

 <br/>

-Now, as to why we used `v0.12.0` instead, for some reason the build command above fails for the emscripten target with `v0.13.0` as mentioned in this open [issue](https://github.com/Not-Nik/raylib-zig/issues/108).
+Now, as to why we used `v0.12.0`.
+For some reason the build command above fails for the emscripten target with `v0.13.0` as mentioned in this open [issue](https://github.com/Not-Nik/raylib-zig/issues/108).
+If someone can figure out why, please mention it in the issue!

 <br/>

 You can drop everything in the `zig-out/htmlout` folder and host it wherever.

 ### Fin!